stackforge/openstack-sdk-php/doc/oo-tutorial.md

 (Yes, we realize the irony of that title.)

-A HPCloud::Storage::ObjectStorage::Container instance is responsible for the following:
+A OpenStack::Storage::ObjectStorage::Container instance is responsible for the following:

 - Accessing information about the container
 - Creating, saving, deleting, and listing objects in the container